NZMSA/2024-Phase-2/data-science/2. Training and Evaluation/README.md

 - Train and test a model
     - You have trained and tested your models appropriately
     - You have reported the accuracy of your models on the training and test sets
-    - You have printed a simple metric for each model's predictions and/or drawn a graph for you chosen algorithm
+    - You have printed a simple metric for each model's predictions and/or drawn a graph for your chosen algorithm
 - Evaluate the model
-    - You have used evaluation metrics for each model, including (but not limited to) SMAPE, MAPE, R^2, MSE, RMSE
+    - You have used evaluation metrics for each model, including (but not limited to) `SMAPE`, `MAPE`, `R^2`, `MSE`, `RMSE`
-    - You have have interpreted your SMAPE, MAPE etc. correctly via comments inside your notebook explaining what your specific metrics mean
+    - You have interpreted your `SMAPE`, `MAPE`, etc., correctly via comments inside your notebook explaining what your specific metrics mean
-    - You have graphically evaluated the performance of each model by drawing the comparison of actual and predict value or otherwise
+    - You have graphically evaluated the performance of each model by drawing the comparison of actual and predicted value or otherwise
 - Summary
     - You have summarised what you have found during training and evaluation
     - You have concisely described the training and evaluation steps you have taken for each of your chosen datasets